-Universities including Georgetown and Princeton are aiming to atone for the fact that the sale of slaves helped to fortify their university endowments and establish them as elite institutions of higher education on a global scale.
-Descendants of the slaves sold by Georgetown and Princeton are now entitled to full rights and benefits bestowed by those universities to obtain degrees across the higher education pipeline.
-Other universities, along with the federal government, should follow suit.
+Universities including Georgetown and Princeton Theological Seminary, which is the second-oldest seminary in the country, are aiming to atone for the fact that the sale of slaves helped to fortify their university endowments and establish them as elite institutions of higher education on a global scale.
+Descendants of the slaves sold by Georgetown and Princeton Theological Seminary are now entitled to full rights and benefits bestowed by those universities to obtain degrees across the higher education pipeline.
+The Virginia state legislature voted for some of its state universities to atone for slavery with reparations.
+Other universities, along with state legislatures and the federal government, should follow suit.

 Down payment grants and housing revitalization grants for descendants of enslaved Black Americans